How to add the Ultrasonic Distance robot skill

 - Press Add Robot Skill from the button ribbon bar in ARC.

 - Choose the Ultrasonic Distance category tab.

-- Press the Ultrasonic Distance icon to add the control to your project.
+- Press the Ultrasonic Distance icon to add the robot skill to your project.

 When an HC-SR04 or equivalent Ultrasonic Distance Sensor is connected to an EZB, this skill will display the distance of a detected object/wall in front of the sensor.
 This skill does not cause a robot to steer or avoid obstacles; it merely displays a distance value.
 For object avoidance and steering use the Radar skill.

 This skill is integrated with scripting and will update when GetPing() is called (with matching port configured) and the PAUSE checkbox is checked.
 That way you can have this skill on your project but it won't use any communication resources unless it's called from a script with GetPing().
 What this means is you can leave the PAUSED checkbox checked, and this skill will be updated when GetPing() is called.

 It's worth noting that the distance displayed is not a unit of CM or Inches.
 The distance value is an arbitrary number that is related to the type of sensor, voltage, detected material, and temperature.
 If a specific distance unit is required, use a tape measure to identify the distance value.

 1. Ultrasonic Distance Value

 This is a value between 0-255 that corresponds to the detected distance being sent by the ultrasonic sensor.

 2. Bar Display

 Displays a visual representation of the detected ultrasonic distance value.